chiboycalix/swaarm/README.md

 3. create a .env file in your project's root directory and add this variable `REACT_APP_API` and set it to your backend api link
 4. run `npm start` to start up the project in development mode
 5. This would open the project automatically in your browser on `http://localhost:3000` or open this address directly in your browser to view the application homepage.
+6. run `npm run cypress:open` to run your end to end test